 We're rounding up some of our favorite strategy games on Android for the deep thinkers out there.
-These are more than just simple puzzles games — these require careful planning and forethought to emerge victorious.
-You'll find some great replay value in games like these as well, since the same strategy won't always work twice.
+These are more than just simple puzzles games — these require careful planning and forethought to emerge victoriously.
+You'll find some great replay value in games like these as well since the same strategy won't always work twice.

 Strategy gamers, pop on your thinking caps and get downloading these outstanding Android games.

 - XCOM: Enemy Within

 - Mushroom Wars 2

 - Fire Emblem: Heroes

 Running a whole country is hard, but it helps when you're a dictator and can run everything just how you like it.
 This is Tropico in a nutshell, a game where you step into the role of El Presidente of your own Caribbean island paradise and lead your country and its people into the glorious future.

 You're put in charge of managing all aspects of life and society on the island, building new roads and structures, training your citizens with schools and military bases, managing the economy by building farms and industries while setting workers wages and negotiating export deals with other nations.
 That's not to mention managing the politics of the island, keeping people happy by improving the quality of life and quelling protests before they turn into full-blown rebellions.

 There's a lot of strategy involved here, as you need to be sure that the structures you build are properly staffed, which might require building better schools or bringing in specialized foreign workers.
 You'll also get regular updates from your advisors about issues brewing around the island that often require you to choose between a benevolent approach or a more hardline response to show who's in charge.